top of page

 beauty, joy and connectedness.

-ABOUT TINA
+ABOUT

-Tina Garrick Albro grew up in the Pacific Northwest surrounded by the fresh and salt waters, majestic mountains, and old-growth forests.
+Tina Garrick Albro grew up in the Pacific Northwest surrounded by fresh and salt waters, majestic mountains, and old-growth forests.
 She received her BA in International Studies from the University of Washington while mostly studying art and design in the stacks of Suzzalo Library.
 She presently divides her time between her studios in Seattle and Walla Walla, working as a multidisciplinary artist incorporating painting, printmaking, encaustic, and photography.

 Born and raised in South Seattle she grew up riding the city bus, attending school and dreaming about art and design.

-Education
+Education and experience

 University of Washington, BA